nicklockwood/FastCoding/README.md

 ARC Compatibility
 ------------------

-FastCoder is compatible with both ARC and non-ARC compile targets, however performance is significantly better when running with ARC disabled, and it is recommended that you apply the -fno-objc-arc compiler flag to the FastCoder.m class.
+FastCoder is compatible with both ARC and non-ARC compile targets, however performance is better when running with ARC disabled, and it is recommended that you apply the -fno-objc-arc compiler flag to the FastCoder.m class.
 To do this, go to the Build Phases tab in your target settings, open the Compile Sources group, double-click FastCoder.m in the list and type -fno-objc-arc into the popover.

 Thread Safety